marc-despland/tcp_timewait/scenarii/bench_tests.md

 Transfer rate:          375.19 [Kbytes/sec] received
 ```

-This test give us a reference to compare the performance with a load-balancer/revers proxy.
+This test gives us a reference to compare the performance with a load-balancer/revers proxy.

 #### 2.1.2 - Test with HAProxy mode PCL (http_close)
 Execute the following commands in different terminals